 Educator Support Pathway - Achievement of Tenure

 The SPPS Educator Support Pathway is designed to support and provide feedback for educators as they undertake the important work of public education.
 The Educator Support Pathway provides professional learning opportunities that deepen educators’ abilities to personalize learning and create safe, equitable learning environments for all.
-Designed by Saint Paul Public Schools and Saint Paul Federation of Teachers (SPFT), the Educator Support Pathway pathway leads to achievement of tenure for eligible positions under the teaching bargaining unit.
+Designed by Saint Paul Public Schools and Saint Paul Federation of Educators (SPFE), the Educator Support Pathway pathway leads to the achievement of tenure for eligible positions under the teaching bargaining unit.

-SPPS and SPFT are committed to providing tenure-track educators with the support they need to succeed.
+SPPS and SPFE are committed to providing tenure-track educators with the support they need to succeed.
 This commitment is rooted in the following beliefs:

 - When aligned with state, district and school goals, quality professional development and assessment enhance educator effectiveness, build educator confidence, and increase learner achievement.